-3-35 years
+Building (on leased land) 3-35 years

-5-25 years
+Plant and machinery 5-25 years

-2-5 years
+Furniture, vehicles, tools, IT and software 2-5 years

 All depreciation is charged to the statement of profit or loss.
 When an asset is sold or otherwise retired, the cost and related accumulated depreciation are removed and any resultant gain or loss is taken is recognised in the statement of profit or loss.